How to easily Connect and Signup for Starlink Internet

 - Visit www.starlink.com

-- Enter your Email and Area Zip Code on the Registration form
+- Enter your Email and Residential Address on the registration form

 But how fast is StarLink Internet anyway?